 In Nevada law, "firearm" is just another word for gun.
 Legally, a firearm is any device that was designed to be used as a weapon and operates by ejecting a projectile (bullet) through a barrel using explosive or combustive force.1 In other words, firearms include everything from pistols and revolvers to rifles.

 You do not need a license to own or buy a gun in Nevada, though you will need to submit to a Brady background check (which typically costs $25.00).
-In addition, Clark County (not including Boulder City) requires the registrations of handguns.
-In Clark County, once you buy your first handgun, you must wait seventy-two hours before taking possession of it.
+Clark County no longer requires the registrations of handguns or a seventy-two hour waiting period.

 To find LVMPD branch locations that do handgun registration, visit the Las Vegas Metropolitan Police Department website or call (702) 828-3111.